Historical Grant

 Only one lead can submit for the opportunity.
 UKRI notes only the lead research organisation can submit a full application, and therefore internal approvals at lead level are central.
 For PSREs, there is an explicit role clarity requirement: a PSRE must choose either project lead/project co-lead or project partner, not both in the same application.

-The listing states the ESRC-funded component includes six PhD studentships (two per cohort) for social scientists at the interface of environmental and social sciences.
-It also states projects should include at least 50% social science while contributing substantively to environmental priorities.
-In practical terms, proposals with weak social science integration are vulnerable.
+The listing states that the ESRC-funded component includes six PhD studentships, two per cohort, for social scientists at the interface of environmental and social sciences.
+At least one project lead or project co-lead must be a social scientist.
+Each ESRC-funded project must be at least 50% social science, rooted in the ESRC remit, and make a clear and substantive contribution to environmental science priorities.
+Proposals with weak social science integration would not meet the published requirement.

 Partners and collaborators